 What happens between arraignment and trial in Gwinnett County?

-The bail bondsman then stays in touch with the defendant and his loved ones throughout the legal process leading up to trial.
-He will help to explain legal proceedings and to help the defendant make it to the trial successfully.
+The bail bondsman stays in touch with the defendant and his loved ones throughout the legal process leading up to trial.
+He will help to explain legal proceedings and help the defendant make it to the trial on time.

 What happens if the defendant misses the trial?

-In Gwinnett County, the bail bondsman is held responsible for finding the defendant who has missed the trial.
-We have resources for tracking and apprehending defendants, however once a defendant misses his court date, bail is likely to be denied.
+In Gwinnett County, the bail bondsman is held responsible for finding any defendant who has missed their trial.
+We have resources for tracking and apprehending defendants.